Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ```
 <br>

 `radioPwrSetting` annotation - this setting cannot be changed via the button when the powerSave features for the radio TX power are enabled (when the `powerSaveRadioPwrSetting` != -1).
-Tbe case is indicated with the RED led glowing for 500ms, which means that the operation didn't end successfully (radio power not changed).
+Tbe case is indicated with the RED led glowing for 500ms, which means that the operation didn't end successfully (radio power not changed). <br>
+The button operation can be entirely disabled.

 ### Radio signals operation